spiral/docs/docs/en/advanced/attributes.md

 // returns Entity|null
 ```

-Since v2.10.0, supports read attributes from traits that are used in the class.
+Since **v2.10.0**, supports read attributes from traits that are used in the class.

+:::: tabs

+::: tab Attributes

 ```php
 #[Cycle\Entity]